What Is a Security Scan?

 - Using various techniques such as OS fingerprinting to discover the information that the systems are leaking.

-- Ensure that all the organisation’s services, including FTP and mail, do not suffer from Heartbleed, POODLE or Shell Shock.
+- Ensure that all the organization’s services, including FTP and mail, do not suffer from Heartbleed, POODLE or Shell Shock.

 - Crawls thousands of pages without interruption, at lightning speed.